annepham1512/Java-OOP-Whirlwind/Virtual_Pests/README.md

 ![Fred the Fish FSM](img/image.png)

-Your custom pest should also have a finite state machine with at least 4 states and include random transitions.
+My custom pest also has a finite state machine with at least four states and includes random transitions.

 ---